worbis/apps-sdk/doc/tutorials/media_downloader.md

 installer](/apps-sdk/client/apps-sdk-installer.msi).
 For other operating systems, follow the instructions in the [install howto](../install-howto.html).

+To see all the commands that the tools provide, run:

+    % apps --help-commands

+For any command, you can get specific help by running:

+    % apps setup --help

-Once the tools have been installed and setup, create your project directory:
+Now that the tools have been installed and setup, create your project directory:

     % apps setup --name media_downloader
     % cd media_downloader